is a Human Powered Eco-Tour business located within Picayune Strand

 But the main point of this

-race is the tour, and this year it's a 50 mile odyssey ride (2 - 25 mile
+race is the tour, and again this year's course is a 50 mile odyssey of two

-public display.
+and public display.
 We will also award a great prize for the winner.
-Last year
+Last

 1 champion only - 50 mile course winner.